dgraph-io/dgraph/wiki/content/mutations/index.md

 Execution of an upsert block also returns the response of the query executed on the state of the database *before mutation was executed*.
-To get the latest result, we should commit the mutation before executing the query.
+To get the latest result, we should commit the mutation and execute another query.

 ### Example